sruthiviswanadham/DS_Module14/Ex6-Circular-queue..md

 ## Program:
 ```
 Program to delete three elements from the filled circular queue
-Developed by: V si sruthi
+Developed by: V sai sruthi
 RegisterNumber: 212223100061